Published on May 20th, 2017 | by Bobby Mathews0

 Don Jardine was already a legend on two continents by the time he met Callaway.
 He started early, wrestling his first match in his native Canada when he was just 15 years old.
 As the masked Spoiler, Jardine headlined for the most popular wrestling promotion in the world in the 1970s–Australia’s World Championship Wrestling.
 But before that, Jardine had found little success in wrestling, despite his size, physique, and talent in the ring.

 “I had briefly met Don Jardine in Amarillo during the fall of 1966, because as I was leaving, he was coming in,” manager Gary Hart wrote in his autobiography, My Life in Wrestling.
 “Don was a journeyman wrestler from Canada who had been wrestling for 12 years, and I remember being really impressed with him, so I told Fritz (Von Erich) I would be happy to develop (Jardine’s) career, and even offered to contact Don and recruit him myself.
 I tracked him down in Portland, got in touch with him, and offered him the opportunity to join me in Dallas.
 Don was leery at first, because he had been taken advantage of by promoters who made big promises to him, telling him he’s a big, good-looking guy who just needs ‘a little more seasoning.’
 Then, they would just use him as a job guy.
 I assured him that this wasn’t the case, namely because I wasn’t a promoter, but also because I had been messed around with, as well, and understood his frustration.
 I also told him that while I didn’t completely trust Fritz … or Paul Boesch, I did believe that together we could do very well in Dallas.
 Besides, the worst that could happen is that we didn’t like it there, and we could go to another territory.
-Fortunately Don agreed to come into Dallas with me and give it a try.”
+Fortunately, Don agreed to come to Dallas with me and give it a try.”

 Like his future pupil, Jardine was going to have to undergo a major gimmick change in order to find the success he wanted–and deserved.
 Hart put Jardine under a mask and named him The Spoiler.
 When Jardine debuted in Dallas with the same finishing maneuver as Fritz Von Erich–the claw–he was immediately booked into a main-event program.
 From there, Jardine was off and running.